Fireworks Guide: Catherine Wheels

 Why they are called Catherine wheels

 The term “Catherine wheel” has its roots in Christian tradition as a type of device on which Catherine of Alexandria was put to death (see the Wikipedia article on this).
-We’ll just refer to them as wheels from here on.
+I’ll just refer to them as wheels from here on.

 What type of effects to expect